Nadav92/JobsApp/README.md

 #### Login
 User can login by username and password.
 ### Find Employee / Job page
-In the project I have two diffrente types of users - Employee / Employer. <br>
+The project have two diffrente types of users - Employee / Employer. <br>
-Employee - write find job, and Employer = write find employee. <br>
+Employee - write find job, and Employer - write find employee. <br>
-At this page user can filter by age , employee / employer , knowan as, last active and newest member. <br>
+At this page user can filter by age , employee / employer , knowan as (search input), last active and newest member. <br>
 Also user can reset the filter.<br>
 View to user the opposite of his type of user, the user can view user details, navigate to <br>
-message page and like / unlike the user.
+message page and like / unlike the user by the icons on the user card.
 ### Lists page
-At this page user can see the user hwo like him or users that he like. <br>
+At this page user can see the user who like him or users that he like. <br>
-Also he can unlike user and the user will remove from the list.
+Also  can unlike user and the user will remove from the list.
 ### Messages page
 At this page user can view all the messages and delete from his UI, the message doesnt deleted to other user. <br>
+If the other user delete the messgae also, than this messgae delete from database.<br>
 By default the user navigate to unread messages, user can navigate to inbox or outbix as well.<br>
 ### Footer page
 Contact with the author.